Rah-xephon/sdu-project-Help-pager-for-the-elderly/README.md

-# sduwh-project：Help pager for the elderly
+# sdu-project：Help pager for the elderly
 The first project of mine in the first semester of freshman year.